MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

-To evaluate the performance of the model MAUIL, the survey data sets were collected from the Internet, including two social networks and two academic coauthor networks.
+To evaluate the performance of the MAUIL model, the survey datasets were collected from the internet, including two social networks and two academic coauthor networks.

-\textbf{Social networks}: The data set, denoted as Weibo-Douban (WD), refers to two Chinese popular social platforms: Sina Weibo\footnote{https://weibo.com} and Douban\footnote{https://www.douban.com}.
-We provide an accessible method to build cross-network data set WD according to the following steps.
-First, a small number of users on the Douban platform have posted their Weibo accounts on their homepages.
-These users on distinguish two platforms are real user identity links, which can be used as pre-aligned user pairs in the UIL task.
-Second, the original data is prepared by crawling users' information pages, including users' attributes and their follower/followee relations.
+\textbf{Social networks}: The dataset, denoted Weibo-Douban (WD), refers to two popular Chinese social platforms: Sina Weibo\footnote{https://weibo.com} and Douban\footnote{https://www.douban.com}.
+We provide an accessible method to build a cross-network dataset WD according to the following steps.
+First, a small number of users on the Douban platform posted their Weibo accounts on their homepages.
+These users on the two platforms have real user identity links, which can be used as prealigned user identities in the UIL task.
+Second, the original data are prepared by crawling users' information pages, including users' attributes and their follower/followee relations.
 A clear benefit of data crawling in the Weibo platform could not be directly identified in this step.
-Weibo allows only a small part (two hundred) of follower/followee relations to be returned by crawlers.
-Hence, the relations that come from traditional Weibo crawling methods are quite incomplete.
-On the other hand, the size of Weibo network is enormous.
-The empirical treatment is to extract a subnet with common characteristics from the original Weibo network.
-We repeatedly remove the nodes with the degrees less than 2 or more than 1000.
-Then, the community discovery Algorithm reported in \cite{280} is performed to find the subnets with the typical social network characteristics, including the approximate power-law degree distribution (Figures \ref{Fig:degree}a and \ref{Fig:degree}b) and the high aggregation coefficient.
+Weibo allows only a small part (currently, two hundred) of follower/followee relations to be returned by crawlers.
+Hence, the relationships that come from crawlers are quite incomplete.
+On the other hand, the size of the Weibo network is enormous.
+Through an empirical process we extract a subnet with common characteristics from the original Weibo network.
+We repeatedly remove the nodes with degrees less than 2 or more than 1000.
+Then, the community discovery algorithm \cite{Pares2017229} is performed to find the subnets with typical social network characteristics, including the approximate power-law degree distribution (Figures \ref{Fig:degree}a and \ref{Fig:degree}b) and the high aggregation coefficient.
 Similar operations are carried out on the Douban network.